AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Request processing functions.md

 -   Syntax: `say(arg)`.
 -   Description

-    Outputs a response body and appends a newline character at the end of the output.
+    Prints a response body and appends a newline character at the end of the output.

 -   Parameters